Skip Navigation

 What you'll study

 Your first year will set the foundation of your learning.
-We’ll cover the key areas of English language like its structure, sounds and social contexts.
+We’ll cover the key aspects of language and linguistics, such as structure, vocabulary and language diversity.
 Our core modules introduce you to the analysis and descriptive skills you’ll use throughout your time at Edge Hill.
 You’ll explore how English is used to make meaning and develop an awareness of the links between language and society.

 Compulsory modules: